 Continued from home page… I apologize for the length of these essays.
 Because of swollen hands I can no longer type.
 I dictate and talking is easy and relatively speedy.
 So brevity suffers.
 Please stick with me.
 I value your time as much as mine, but I really believe that knowledge is power when you shop.
 I want to share as much of my mattress knowledge with you as I can.

-These investor and/or publicly owned companies buy a majority of their mattress components ready-to-assemble from many countries, similar to what all automobile companies now do.
+These investor and/or publicly owned companies buy a majority of their mattress components such as coils ready-to-assemble from many countries, similar to what all automobile companies now do.
 The bits and pieces that require a lot of labor are sourced mostly from low cost countries like China or Mexico.
 Major components such as innerspring units, mattress ticking, foundations, and even memory foam are often sourced mostly from one maker and importer, Leggett and Platt, a large, well respected public company.
 Prior to the nineties, mattress companies made most their innersprings and smaller components in-house.
-The impetus for the major change was as usual, money.
-A revolving door of new owner/investors sold off cheaply acquired manufacturing assets to cash-rich Chinese buyers.
-Machines such as multi-million dollar coil winding machines were a means of getting instant returns for their investors.
-The eager buyers in the beginning were newly minted, government-subsidized Chinese mattress makers catering to China’s emerging middle class.
+The impetus for the major change was as usual, “cash”.
+A revolving door of new owner/investors that bought struggling companies for pennies on the dollar sold off many of the cheaply acquired manufacturing assets to cash-rich Chinese buyers.
+By selling machines right off the factory floor, machines such as multi-million dollar computerized coil winding machines, the American speculators found a way for getting cash for instant returns for their backers.
+The eager foreign buyers in the beginning were newly minted, government-subsidized Chinese mattress makers catering to China’s emerging middle class.
 Chinese government cheap loans made everything seem to work.
-Actually, it did for the burgeoning Chinese mattress industry, now hugely successful, that daily sends deck loads of 40′ containers of crushed, vacuum packed, rolled, and boxed mystery foam mattresses across the Pacific ready for millions of Americans to sleep on.
+Actually, it did for the burgeoning Chinese mattress industry, now hugely successful, that daily sends deck loads of large 40′ containers of crushed, vacuum packed, rolled and boxed mystery foam mattresses across the Pacific ready for millions of gullible Americans to (try to) sleep on.